Day 2 Roncesvalles – Larrasoana 27.4km, about 7 hours.

-For me leaving Roncesvalles is a dream, it is downhill for a while, the route follows the side of the N135 for most of the day – which is a quiet country road that weaves down the hills towards Pamplona.
-The route initially is tree lined and most of the day is easy underfoot.
+The Camino Frances follows the side of the N135 for most of the day – which is a quiet country road that weaves down the foothills towards Pamplona; initially is tree lined and most of the day is easy underfoot.

 Two km after leaving Roncesvalles the track turns towards and passes through some farm buildings.
 This was my first experience of barking Spanish dogs; it encouraged me to purchase a walking stick shortly thereafter.
 I don’t like dogs much and try to avoid the barking ones, though over a four week period it was only an issue three times.